morgannewman/knowted/README.md

 ---

+## Contributing Expectations

+1. All non-trivial changes will be implemented on a separate branch and submitted via a pull request to be reviewed by the QA lead.

+2. All non-trivial functionality will corresponding tests using Jest / Enzyme

+3. All styles will be implemented in separate `.scss` files.

 ## Architecture Overview
 The goal of this architecture is to be extensible, modular, and consistent.
 In a codebase with 4 potential contributors, I believe the ease of maintenance over time is worth the added complexity.